Originalism: Types

-In May 2024, conservative justices on the Supreme Court are reported to be considering new alternative interpretations of originalism.

 Original intent

 The historical arguments made by Hugo Black in Everson v.
 Board of Education relied entirely on historical evidence of the views of Madison and Jefferson and the appropriateness of interpreting the Establishment Clause based on that evidence.
 Edwin Meese once remarked that Black's record was evidence that "jurisprudence of original intention is not some recent conservative ideological creation".

 Original public understanding

 Supreme Court Justice Antonin Scalia (pictured) was a firm believer in originalism.

 Original public understanding originalism bases the meaning of a constitutional provision on how the public which ratified it would have generally understood it to mean.
 Antonin Scalia was one of its most prominent theorists.

 The conservative originalist movement spearheaded by Raoul Berger in the 1980s was a call for judicial restraint but over the years important differences have developed among originalist scholars.
 Justice Amy Coney Barrett explains:

-A faithful judge resists the temptation to conflate the meaning of the Constitution with the judge’s own political preference; judges who give into that temptation exceed the limits of their power by holding a statute unconstitutional when it is not.
+A faithful judge resists the temptation to conflate the meaning of the Constitution with the judge's own political preference; judges who give into that temptation exceed the limits of their power by holding a statute unconstitutional when it is not.
 That was the heart of the originalist critique of the Warren and Burger Courts.
 At the same time, fidelity will inevitably require a court to hold some statutes unconstitutional.

 Barrett, who has been described as a protégé of Scalia's, said at her confirmation hearing that she interprets the Constitution "as text, and I understand it to have the meaning that it had at the time people ratified it."